Kapowsin Water District Receivership

 New Well Source

-- An application was submitted to WA Department of Ecology for new groundwater rights to go with the new well.
+- An application was submitted to Washington Department of Ecology for new groundwater rights to go with the new well.
 DOE has provided us a checklist of the items needed to address in the well drilling project.

 - We met with our Tribal Relations Manager regarding Government to Government relations on the new well project.
 Information was provided on this project.